-- Web Version: Once logged in you can proceed directly see section Running MateSel from your web browser. from your web browser. - Windows Version: Once logged in, click on the "Download" button and download the appropriate zip file to a folder of your choosing on your computer.
-Extract the contents of this folder and run Matesel.exe see section Running MateSel on your Windows Desktop. - Batch version: Once logged in, click on the "Download" button and download the appropriate zip file to a folder of your choosing on your computer.
+Windows Version: Once logged in, click on the "Download" button and download the appropriate zip file to a folder of your choosing on your computer.
+Extract the contents of this folder and run MateSel.exe - see section appropriate zip file to a folder of your choosing on your computer.
 Extract the contents of this folder.
 See section Running the Batch version of MateSel.